Pick up a paddle to protect your heart, boost your mood, and more!

 Pickleball Benefit #2: You’ll Cut Your Risk of Depression

-Exercise in general is a proven mood booster—and pickleball is no exception.
-A recent study in Leisure Studies found older adults who played in pickleball tournaments had a lower risk of depression.
+Exercise in general is a proven mood booster — and pickleball is no exception.
+A study in Leisure Studies found older adults who played in pickleball tournaments had a lower risk of depression.

 “I believe it makes older adults’ lives richer and happier,” says study author Jungsu Ryu, Ph.D., an assistant professor of sport management at Marshall University in Huntington, West Virginia.
 “Engaging seriously in playing pickleball may buffer any type of negative emotions that people have during transitions to retirement and later life.”